Spectral ergodic Banach problem and flat polynomials: Main results

-and this finishes the proof, the rest of the proof is left to the reader. \end{proof}

-Using the classical Beurling's outer and inner decomposition, el Abdalaoui and Nadkarni in \cite{Abd-Nad} computed the Mahler measure of $P_k$.
+Using the classical Beurling's outer and inner decomposition, el Abdalaoui and Nadkarni \cite{Abd-Nad} computed the Mahler measure of $P_k$.
 They further apply the $H^p$ theory to establish a formula for the Mahler measure of the generalized Riesz product.
-We remind a part of this in the next section.
+We recall a part of this in section \ref{Rieszp}.